Mumble-SRL/MBurger-Android/Readme.md

 @Override
 protected void onResume() {
     super.onResume();
-    bRec = MBurgerApiActionInitializer.initializeNookoReceiverForProject(this, this);
+    bRec = MBurgerApiActionInitializer.initializeMBurgerReceiverForProject(this, this);
     //Call api from this moment on
 }

 @Override
 protected void onPause() {
 	super.onPause();
-	MBurgerApiActionInitializer.pauseNookoReceiver(this, bRec);
+	MBurgerApiActionInitializer.pauseMBurgerReceiver(this, bRec);
 }

 @Override